atikRawin/atikRawin/README.md

 <h1 align="center">Hi 👋, I'm MD ATIK SHAHRIAR</h1>
 <h4 align="center">Accomplished Software Engineer with experience at Fleet Bangladesh and Technology Palli.
 I hold a remarkable 3.39 CGPA in CSE from Daffodil International University.
-Proven competitive programmer with 300+ problems solved and participation in prestigious competitions like ICPC.
+Proven competitive programmer and participation in prestigious competitions like ICPC.
 Strong foundation in data structures and algorithms.</h4>